-A couple of years ago four of us decided to try and do some stuff which might be good for our home town, Eastbourne, and coastal communities like it.
+A couple of years ago four of us decided to try and do some stuff which might be good for our home town, Eastbourne, and all communities.

-We used low cost technology (Raspberry Pi) and made sure we talked to our users and built what they needed.
+We used low cost, scalable technology and our own software.
+We made sure we talked to our users and built what they needed.

-Simple tools empower even worried technophobes and our architecture means the sky’s the limit for network owners like Eastbourne Borough Council.
+Simple tools empower even worried technophobes and our architecture means the sky’s the limit for any community network.

 Meet our team

-Adam McNaught-Davis – a design/ brand/ content marketing consultant and supporter of Eastbourne Town Team.
+A design/ brand/ content marketing consultant and supporter of Eastbourne Town Team

-Rob Price – a senior developer with Bauer magazine group and member of various community groups.
+Then a senior developer with Bauer magazine group, now a local developer and and member of various great community groups